TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 <br/>

-### Update Object
+### Update an Object
-Same as Upload Object API, but if the object is already located in the container, the content of the object is updated.
+Same as the Upload an Object API, but if the object is already located in the container, the content of the object is updated.

 ```
 PUT   /v1/{Account}/{Container}/{Object}